About Fort Stanton

 The Fort Stanton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lincoln County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Fort Stanton, New Mexico residents are available through the local police department and authorized providers in Lincoln County.
+Fingerprinting services for Fort Stanton, New Mexico residents are available through local police (where present) and authorized providers in Lincoln County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Fort Stanton Police Department or Lincoln County Sheriff's Office for scheduling and fees.

 To register to vote in Fort Stanton, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Lincoln County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
 For local municipal elections in Fort Stanton, contact the Lincoln County Clerk's office for schedules and ballot information.

-Property records for Fort Stanton, New Mexico are maintained by the Lincoln County Assessor's Office and the Lincoln County County Clerk.
+Property records for Fort Stanton, New Mexico are maintained by the Lincoln County Assessor's Office and the Lincoln County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lincoln County, including parcels in Fort Stanton.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lincoln County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lincoln County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Lincoln County offices at the county courthouse.
 The Lincoln County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Fort Stanton, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Lincoln County Clerk's office issues marriage licenses and maintains marriage records for Lincoln County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.